-With an Honours degree in Economics from Western University and a Masters of Economics from the University of Waterloo, Lakhotia has over two decades of educational, professional, and voluntary experience, and also taught economics at King’s University College (2005-2010).
-Lakhotia is deeply involved in the London community as a member on the Fanshawe College Board of Governors, the King’s University College Board of Directors, and the London Children’s Museum Advisory Committee.
+Kapil’s efforts have resulted in significant new investments and job creation through the attraction of well known businesses, including Dr. Oetker, Arvin Sango, the Original Cakerie, and Natra.
+With an Honours degree in Economics from Western University and a Masters of Economics from the University of Waterloo, Kapil has over two decades of educational, professional, and voluntary experience, and also taught economics at King’s University College.
+Kapil is deeply involved in the London community as a member on the Fanshawe College Board of Governors, the King’s University College Board of Directors, and the Canadian Centre for Product Validation.

 Jack Adams, Manager, Business Growth and Retention.
 With past work experience in the software, electricity, and forestry industries, Jack joined the LEDC in January 2012 while completing a postgraduate degree in public relations at Western University.
 Jack provides Growth & Retention support to local business and industry research for LEDC initiatives.
 When not researching economic development, Jack enjoys cooking, fishing, film, gaming, and sports.

-Robert has made full use of London’s fine educational opportunities graduating from the University of Western Ontario, Teacher’s College and Fanshawe College after originally coming from London, England.
+Robert has made full use of London’s fine educational opportunities graduating from the University of Western Ontario, London Teacher’s College and Fanshawe College after originally coming from London, England.

 Ashley has a strong background in strategic communications planning and execution, as well as media, stakeholder community and government relations.
 Ashley brings a wealth of experience from over a decade of working in provincial politics where she held a number of positions including, Chief of Staff for the MPP of London West and Senior Advisor to the Minister of Energy at Queens Park.

-A graduate of both Fanshawe College (2013) and Western University (2016), Rachael most recently competed an Honors Specialization in English Language and Literature and Creative Writing.
+A graduate of both Fanshawe College (2013) and Western University (2016), Rachael most recently completed an Honors Specialization in English Language and Literature and Creative Writing.
 Rachael is equipped with a wealth of education and experience, providing a unique voice that is captured in various projects.

-Larry is a Certified Economic Developer (CEcD) through the International Economic Development Council (IEDC) and has been a Western University and Fanshawe College instructor in Entrepreneurship and Marketing Research Methods.
-Larry is Past Chair of the Brescia University College Board of Trustee and participates in several community-building initiatives.
+Larry is a Certified Economic Developer (CEcD) through the International Economic Development Council (IEDC) and was previously an instructor at Western University and Fanshawe College in Entrepreneurship and Marketing Research Methods.
+Larry is a member on Fanshawe College’s Global Corporation Board and participates in several community-building and volunteering initiatives.

 I’m also a community builder, in the past 5 years I have been directly involved with 30+ events in the community.